 - code repository is not the official moodle repository - it is a fork that I created with some tweaks specifically meant for hosting on Heroku

 It is the end of the school year.
 I thought I should add some lessons learned - some that contradict what I note above.

 - Given its widespread usage and time available to address concerns and issues, Moodle works well for what’s supported

 - As a software engineer, I found the software stack dated

-See if you can find a better host solution than Heroku if reliability and uptime are crucial.
+In short, see if you can find a better hosting solution than Heroku if reliability and uptime are crucial.